Quick Facts about the United States of America

 The United States is a federal republic; the federal system grants each of the 50 states the ability to form many of their own laws and regulations.
-Representative government dates back to the country’s founding; the U.S. constitution, on which the government is based, has been in use since 1789.
-Government power is balanced between the executive, legislative, and judicial branches of government, with the president (executive) as head of state.
-The current president is Barack Obama, elected in 2008 to a four-year term.
+Representative government dates back to the country’s founding; the U.S. Constitution, on which the government is based, has been in use since 1789.
+Government power is balanced between the executive, legislative, and judicial branches of government, with the President (executive) as head of state.
+The current president is Barack Obama, elected in 2008 and 2012.
 The legislature is divided between the lower house, with representatives elected every two years, and the upper house, with senators elected to six-year terms.
-The major political parties are Democrats and Republicans.
+The major political parties are the Democrats and the Republicans.

 Current Economic Challenges and Opportunities